el-hijo/airbnb-clone-project/README.md

    Payment platform

 # Feature Breakdown.
-1. User Management System- Implements a secure system for user registration, authentication, and profile management.
+1. User Management System- Implements a secure system for user regisration, authentication, and profile management.
 2. Property Management System- Develops features for property listing creation, updates, and retrieval.
 3. Booking System- Creates a booking mechanism for users to reserve properties and manage booking details.
 4. Payment Processing -Integrates a payment system to handle transactions and record payment details.